FAQ’s (Updated 04/20/24

 We want to ensure that your puppy has the best possible start in life.
 That’s why we expose them to cats and use positive reinforcement methods, called puppy culture, to raise them.
 We also do temperament testing and provide regular playtime in our large, fenced property.
 Your puppy will be exposed to active outside noises and have an adult dog as a playmate 24/7 once they are weaned.

-All puppies will receive at least one of the core puppy vaccinations, three parasite de-wormings, and a flea treatment and bath.
+All puppies will receive at least one of the core puppy vaccinations, 4 parasite de-wormings, a flea treatment and bath.
 However, it is up to the owner to continue with the monthly vaccination, deworming, and flea prevention protocol recommended by their veterinarian.

 Our NAID puppies also receive a manual examination by our veterinarian to screen for any irregularities in their patellas (knee joints) and cardiac auscultation, where their heartbeat is monitored with a stethoscope to detect any irregularities.